 I was paddling down a calm blue ribbon of water on my way to the flooded fields of Manoomin.
 Clouds were rolling across the sky and the water beside the boat.
 Birds were singing from the eves of the trees along the shore.

 Leaving the channel, I glided into the tall blades of green under the warm sun.
-I harvested through the marsh and listened to the birds singing and the wind whispering back its harmony, and the rustling of the stalk as I laid them down across the boat with the wooden paddles.
+I harvested their bounty of wild rice as I drifted through the marsh and listened to the birds singing, the wind whispering back its harmony, and the rustling of the stalk as I laid them down across the boat with the wooden paddles.

 When the bottom of the hull was heavy with grain and the sun touched the tops of the trees, I headed back down the blue ribbon.
 Back to the old wooden dock and the kitchen in the white clapboard house at its far end.